256dpi/fire/DESIGN.md

 	return b
 }

-// The Meta struct is returned by Classify. type Meta struct {
+// The Meta struct is returned by GetMeta. type Meta struct {
 	Field string
 }

-// Classify will analyze the provided model and return information about its
+// GetMeta will analyze the provided model and return information about it by
-// class by analyzing the types struct fields and tags. func Classify(model Model) Meta {
+// analyzing the types struct fields and tags. func GetMeta(model Model) Meta {
 	return Meta{}
 }
 ```